 Dubai is the 3rd most affordable city in the world for buying a prime residential estate , and it makes another reason of why to buy a property in Dubai.
 An average price per sqft of a prime residential property in Dubai is USD 630.
 This compares to USD 280 per sqft in Kuala Lumpur and USD 310 per sqft in Cape Town.

 Dubai properties often generate ROI (return on investment) above 7% on average.
 Many factors affect the outcome, such as a property location, types, features etc. Also your contractual conditions with a developer may play a role, some Dubai’s projects guarantee ROI 8-10%.
 As previously mentioned, the UAE is a property tax-free country, therefore gross rental yields appear very attractive to investors.
 For instance, major destinations like New York, London or Paris offer a gross rental ROI in the range of 2,7 – 3%, where in Dubai, – it’s above 5% .

 Dubai’s government is always in step with the times and offer following stimuli:

-- 5-year retiree visa, your property investment should worth AED 2 million (other T&C apply)
+- 5-year retiree visa, your property investment should worth AED 1 million (USD 272,500); terms and conditions apply

 - 100% property ownership in designated freehold areas